ueberdosis/hocuspocus/docs/contributing.md

 - Failing regression tests as bug reports
 - Documentation improvements, e. g. fix a typo, add a section
-- New features for existing extensions, e. g. a new configureable option
+- New features for existing extensions, e. g. a new configurable option
 - Well explained, non-breaking changes to the core

 ## Won’t merge